aidenszeto/Dictionary-Bot/README.md

 ```
 import database.py
 ```
 from *bot.py*, along with the remaining *database.py* methods.
-This will in effect prevent the bot from using stored data.
+This, in effect, will prevent the bot from using stored data.
 ## Contact
 Created by [Aiden Szeto](https://www.linkedin.com/in/aidenszeto/) - feel free to contact me!